DeepVol: Volatility Forecasting from High-Frequency Data with Dilated Causal Convolutions: Model

 \subsection{Dilated Causal Convolutions}

 Our volatility forecasting proposal, DeepVol, uses DCCs as a technique to integrate the high-frequency information into the realised volatility prediction.
-The deployment of such an architecture allows the usage of a large receptive field, permiting an increase in the size of the input sequences while preserving the number of parameters of the network, yielding improved computational efficiency.
+The deployment of such an architecture allows the usage of a large receptive field that can handle lengthy sequences of data effectively without a significant increase in the number of parameters thanks to the use of dilated connections, yielding improved computational efficiency.

 The proposed architecture consists of $L$ convolutional layers.
 The convolution operation performed by the first layer, between the input sequences $x$ and the kernel $k$, can be defined as follows:

 being $d$ the dilation factor and $k$ the filter, with size $s \in\mathbb{Z}$.
-For each of the rest $l$-th layers, we can define the convolution operation as:
+For each of the rest $l$-th layers, we can define the convolution operation as: \\

 As previous equations state, the inner product performed by the dilated causal convolutions is based on entries that are a fixed number of steps apart from each other, contrary to CNN and Causal-CNN, which operate with consecutive entries.
-Furthermore, each of the layers in this hierarchical structure defines the kernel operation as an affine function acting between layers:
+Furthermore, each of the layers in this hierarchical structure defines the kernel operation as an affine function acting between layers: \\

-As previous equations show, through the usage of residual connections, firstly proposed in \cite{he2016deep}, the model connects $l$-th layer's output to $(l+1)$-th layer's input, enabling the usage of deeper models with larger receptive fields.
+We should mention that, through the introduction of residual connections, initially proposed by \citet{he2016deep}, certain layers of the model can deviate from this traditional sequential flow of information.
+In standard sequential architectures, the output of layer $l$ typically serves as the input for layer $l+1$, as stated in Eq. (\ref{eq:affine}).
+However, residual connections introduce an exception by connecting layers that are not directly adjacent, thereby creating parallel paths for information flow.
+This bypasses some intermediate layers and allows for the direct transmission of information between non-adjacent layers.
+By introducing additional paths for information flow, residual connections enable the usage of deeper models with larger receptive fields and help alleviate challenges associated with training deep networks, such as the vanishing gradient problem \citep{hochreiter2001gradient}.
 The complete operative of the proposed model can be defined as follows: